Lalthakima

 Lalthakima (born 9 April 1997) is an Indian professional footballer who plays as a defender for Aizawl.

 Career

 Born in Mizoram, Lalthakima made his professional debut for Aizawl in the I-League on 26 March 2016 against the reigning champions, Mohun Bagan.
 He came on as a 15th minute substitute as Aizawl won 2–1.

 Kerala Blasters

-On 23 July 2017, Lalthakima was selected in the 10th round of the 2017–18 ISL Players Draft by the Kerala Blasters for the 2017–18 Indian Super League season.
+On 23 July 2017, Lalthakima was selected in the 10th round of the 2017–18 ISL Players Draft by the Kerala Blasters for the 2017–18 Indian Super League.